top of page

 • Prenatal bonding and communicating with your baby

-• Spinning Babies® exercises
+• Prenatal and/or Spinning Babies® exercises to prepare body for birth

 • Access to birth and breastfeeding related resources

-• Unlimited phone and email support
+• Phone and email support

-Labor and Birth Support
+Labor & Birth Support

 • On call from 38 weeks until your baby is born